wp-plugins/prosperent-suite/README.txt

 1. The ProsperShop
 2. The product page for a product that was clicked on in the ProsperShop
 3. The ProsperInsert in a sidebar widget
-4. The Auto-Linker showing an image and phrase linked to the merchant
+4. The AutoLinker showing an image and phrase linked to the Shop
 5. ProsperLinks has turned the merchant links on the logos into affiliate URLs

 == Installation ==